NKI-AI/direct/docs/getting_started.rst

 2. Install ``DIRECT``
 ^^^^^^^^^^^^^^^^^^^^^

-Follow the instructions in `installation docs <https://docs.aiforoncology.nl/direct/installation.html>`_.
+Follow the instructions in `installation <https://docs.aiforoncology.nl/direct/installation.html>`_ in the docs.

 3. Training and Inference
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 3.1 Preparing a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To run experiments a configuration file must be created.
-For a sample configuration file please refer to our `docs <https://docs.aiforoncology.nl/direct/config.html>`_.
+For a sample configuration file please refer to `config <https://docs.aiforoncology.nl/direct/config.html>`_ in the docs.

 3.2 Projects
 ~~~~~~~~~~~~
 In the `projects folder <https://github.com/NKI-AI/direct/tree/main/projects>`_ folder you can find examples of baseline configurations for our experiments.

-Instructions on how to train a model or perform inference can be found in the `docs <https://docs.aiforoncology.nl/direct/>`_.
+Instructions on how to train a model or perform inference can be found in `training <https://docs.aiforoncology.nl/direct/training.html>`_ in the docs.